belgattitude/nextjs-monorepo-example/README.md

 ### 3.1 Monorepo scripts

-Some global monorepo scripts are defined in the [root package.json](./package.json), they generally call their counterparts defined in packages and apps.
+Some convenience global scripts are defined in the [root package.json](./package.json), they generally call their counterparts defined in packages and apps.

 ```json5